Skip to content

 • Havasupai Falls is one of the most competitive permits in the United States, rating 10/10 on PermitSnag's demand index.

-• The Havasupai Falls route covers 10 miles with 2,400 feet of elevation gain with rated strenuous.
+• The Havasupai Falls route covers 10 miles with 2,400 feet of elevation gain, rated strenuous.

 • Cancelled Havasupai Falls permits are re-released on the booking system; PermitSnag monitors availability and alerts watchers when dates open.